Mountain Biking

 Dunedin is a fantastic city for cycling.
 A compact layout and a flat run all the way from the top of North East Valley through to South Dunedin and St Clair beach, or around the Harbour, make Dunedin easy to get around by bike.

-The Otago Harbour Trail provides flat riding and beautiful scenery for commuters and recreational riders alike, soon you will be able to loop the harbour in 2023.
-The hills and bays around the city and on the Peninsula provide ample opportunity for riding, at all levels of difficulty, set against a stunning backdrop of hill, Harbour, and coastal scenery.
+The hills and bays around the city and on the Otago Peninsula provide ample opportunity for riding, at all levels of difficulty, set against a stunning backdrop of hill, harbour, and coastal scenery.

 Our network of dedicated cycle lanes, shared pedestrian and cycling paths, and some of the popular cycling routes into and out of the city are described here to help you get around safely and enjoyably.